-- You are required to have a negative coronavirus PCR-test result, taken earliest 72 hours prior to departure.
+You are required to present a negative corona test result certificate, taken earliest 72 hours prior to departure.
 This requirement applies also to nationals of South-Korea.

-- If you are a Korean national, the requirement does not apply to you until 24 February 2021, unless you have started your journey from the UK or South Africa.
-Until 24 February 2021, if you arrive without a negative coronavirus PCR-test result, you are required to stay 14 days in quarantine at a government designated facility at your own expense (this alternative applies only to Korean nationals).
+- In urgent matters Korean nationals may arrive without a negative coronavirus test certificate, but you are required to stay 14-days in quarantine at a government designated facility at your own expense (this alternative applies only to Korean nationals).

-- The requirement does not apply to children under the age of 5.
+- The requirement does not apply to children who are 5 years of age or younger.

 - The requirement does not apply to you, if you are transiting via South Korea to a third country provided you remain in the international transit area of the airport (please note if the destination country requires a test result, you are required to have one).

 - The coronavirus PCR-test certificate must be in paper format (screenshots are not accepted).

 - The coronavirus PCR test certificate must be in English or Korean.
 If it is in the local language of the country where it was issued (e.g. in Finnish), you are required to have an official translation to English or Korean of the document together with the original document.